• Skip to primary navigation

 • Red Tea Shot - Swap bourbon for vodka and triple sec for peach schnapps.

-• Non-Alcoholic Green Tea Shot - Use your favorite NA vodka substitute and opt for a non-alcoholic schnapps (e.g. Teichenné brand) or use peach juice, peach nectar, or sweetened peach iced tea to make a lovely, DD-friendly mocktail.
+• Non-Alcoholic Green Tea Shot - Use your favorite NA vodka substitute and opt for a non-alcoholic schnapps (e.g. Teichenné brand) or use peach juice, peach nectar, or sweetened peach iced tea to make a lovely, mocktail.

 Nutrition